By: Gene Walden, Senior Finance Editor December 10, 2019

-- Any employees who are at least age 21 years old and worked for you at any time in three out of the prior five years must be included in the SEP plan and they can contribute to it as long as they are your employee.
+- Any employees who are at least age 21 years old and worked for you at any time in three out of the prior five years must be included in the SEP plan.

 - If you want to stash away 15% of your compensation for yourself, you must also contribute an amount equal to 15% of that employee’s compensation to his or her SEP IRA.
 Although the contribution comes directly from the company rather than from the employee’s wages, the employees own and control their own accounts.

-- If you are an employee with a SEP IRA account, when you leave the company, you have at least three options to consider:
+- If you are an employee with a SEP IRA account, you can:

 - Keep your money in the SEP IRA

-- Transfer your money to a Traditional IRA or another SEP IRA
+- Transfer your money to a Traditional IRA, Roth IRA (this is a taxable event), or another SEP IRA

-- Roll over your money to another SEP IRA, a 403(b) or 457(b) account in which you participate if the receiving plan accepts rollovers.
+- Roll over your money to another SEP IRA, a 401(k), a 403(b) or 457(b) account in which you participate if the receiving plan accepts rollovers.